 Cognito Forms are easy to publish and share across multiple platforms; like email, websites, and social media - but on the flip side, you may not want just anyone having access to your forms.
 With this simple trick, you can ensure that the right people fill out your forms!

-Adding a password field
+Adding a Password Field

 Using a Textbox field, you can create a barrier that will prevent users from advancing through the form if they don’t know the correct password.